Prosecco-or-Cremant.

 Pasta and Light Mains Prosecco works well with pasta dishes featuring cream sauces, pesto, or light tomato preparations.
 Think carbonara, cacio e pepe, or pasta with fresh herbs and olive oil.
 Try it with my creamy garlic parmesan pasta with peas & prosciutto.
 It also complements white pizza and light chicken preparations.

 Desserts The wine’s natural sweetness pairs beautifully with fruit-based desserts, panna cotta, or light pastries.
-Fresh berries, peach tart, or lemon sorbet create harmonious combinations that don’t overwhelm the palate.
+Fresh berries, peach tart, lemon olive oil cake, or lemon sorbet create harmonious combinations that don’t overwhelm the palate.

 Crémant Food Pairing Recommendations